 How does the survey process work?

-This quick survey will ask you how you got to and from work over the past five days, from September 26th to September 30th.
+This quick survey will ask you how you got to and from work over the past five days, from {INSERT SURVEY WEEK}. .
 The survey is broken down into two parts:

 The first part asks some basic information such as home zip code and cross streets.